Recording Studio captures

 Dropped Frames are non-recoverable data.
 If you have excessive dropped frames during capture, you may need to reduce the color resolution of each sensor to a resolution which is supported by your hardware.

-Ending recording and finalizing
+Ending recording and finalizing the capture

 1. Click End Recording to stop the multi-sensor capture.
 If you have a remaining frame backlog, your clip may take a few moments to finalize.